-No, but the Fair Credit Reporting Act requires that your applicants must express written permission for you to access any of their information, and it is necessary that you keep this signed document for review.
+No, but the FCRA requires that your applicants must express written permission for you to access any of their information, and it is necessary that you keep this signed document for review.
 Occasionally, we may request copies of the signed release forms for audit purposes.
 Frequently, our sources of information will require that we provide a copy of this written permission to them.

-Does a nonprofit organization have to follow the FCRA when screening volunteers?
+Does a nonprofit have to follow the FCRA for volunteers?

 When the investigation is conducted by a consumer reporting agency, the answer is yes.
 This is especially true for those organizations where employees and volunteers work closely with children, the elderly, or the disabled.

-Will I be in compliance with the many laws and regulations that govern the screening process?
+Will I be in compliance with screening regulations and laws?

-Why does our business have to undergo a site inspection in order to obtain credit reports?
+Why do we have to undergo a site inspection to obtain credit reports?